SPIX23/shaiya-solutions/ep4/readme.md

 **contents**

-* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* some ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

 * a modification that will remove the code that keeps guards from detecting a character in stealth mode